mariana-schlick/mariana-schlick/README.md

 🖥️ In the second semester of my ADS course, I secured an internship at Logicalis, a global company offering IT and communication solutions and services with operations in Europe, North America, South America, and Asia-Pacific.

-💼 The area of technology that excites me most, and which I have been studying intensively, is Cybersecurity.
-However, I also have a soft spot for programming and development, using CSS, JavaScript, Java, etc., where I am constantly working on personal projects to continue practicing.
-I am focused on honing my skills to land my first - DREAMED - job in the field.
+💼 The area of technology that excites me the most, and which I have been studying intensively, is Full Stack Development, utilizing technologies like CSS, JavaScript, Java, Angular, and more.
+However, I also have a passion for Cybersecurity, where I actively work on personal projects to continue practicing and improving my skills.
+My primary focus is on honing my abilities to secure MY FIRST DREAM JOB.

 🚀 This is who I am – I aspire to evolve, share achievements, and spread knowledge.